vangj/py-bbn/docs/source/gaussian-inference.rst

 Gaussian Inference
 ==================

-Inference on a Gaussian Bayesian Network (GBN) is accomplished through updating the means and covariance matrix incrementally.
+Inference on a Gaussian Bayesian Network (GBN) is accomplished through updating the means and covariance matrix incrementally :cite:`1997:castillo`.
+The following GBN comes from :cite:`1988:cowell`.

 .. graphviz::
    :align: center